Hyperbolic groups acting improperly: Quasi-convexity in the Sageev construction

+Note that we have $h Aq \cap Aq \ne \emptyset$.
+Since the action of $G$ on $X$ is free, this implies that $h\in A$.
+By the same argument $h\in B$, so $h\in C$, and thus $hq \in Y_C$.
+But $hq$ is closer to $p$ than $q$ is, contradicting our choice of $q$. \end{proof} \begin{remark} It is straightforward to see, using the above proof, that the set $Y_C$ is $R\circ M$--strongly quasi-convex, and also that $C$ acts coboundedly on $Y_C$ (with constants depending only on $D$, $M$ and $R$). \end{remark}

 Towards proving Theorem \ref{t:strong QC (2) implies (1)}, suppose that $G$ is a finitely generated group acting cocompactly on a CAT$(0)$ cube complex $X$, and suppose that hyperplane stabilizers are strongly quasi-convex in $G$.
-An index $2$ subgroup of a strongly quasi-convex subgroup is strongly quasi-convex, so the stabilizers of hyperplanes in $X^b$ are strongly quasi-convex in $G$.
-We build an appropriate $G$--cocompact subgraph of $\Gr\left(\widetilde{CG(\mc{Y})}\right)$, using the structure of intersections of hyperplane stabilizers.
+Recall the graph $\Gamma$ from Lemma~\ref{lem:GammaA}, and the continuous, $G$--equivariant, Lipschitz map $\Psi \co \Gamma \to \left( X^b \right)^{(1)}$.